 "Upon the death of his great grandfather, Brandon Davis a wedding photographer inherits an antique camera famous for taking Victorian death photography.
 After photographing his subjects they start to die from horrible, bizarre deaths."

-A star is born!
 On this day in 2015 (in the U.S.), the SciFi/Horror flick Martian Land poked its head up from the Red Planet for a release on home video.
-Directed by Scott Wheeler, the feature starred Lane Townsend, Alan Pietruszewski, and Jennifer Dorogi; and here's the plot summary as provided by our friends at IMDB.com:
+Directed by Scott Wheeler from a story by Jeremy M. Inman, the feature starred Lane Townsend, Alan Pietruszewski, Jennifer Dorogi, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "In the distant future, a large portion of humanity lives on Mars, in cities that resemble those once found on Earth.
 The cities are protected from the inhospitable Martian atmosphere by dome-like force-fields.
 When a massive sandstorm breaks through the dome and destroys Mars New York, those in Mars Los Angeles must figure out how to stop the storm before it wipes them out next."